 Welcome.
-The BAKKEN OIL BUSINESS JOURNAL is a print and digital Journal dedicated to connecting business and resources in the greater
+The BAKKEN OIL BUSINESS JOURNAL is a print and digital Journal dedicated to connecting business and resources in the Oil & Gas Industry.

-The #1 place to reach the Bakken Industry: The Journal publishes every other month, teeming with Oil Industry news, technology & advancements, and information pertaining to the Businesses and Services of the Bakken Oil region.
+The Journal publishes every other month, teeming with Oil Industry news, technology & advancements, and information pertaining to the Businesses and Services of the Bakken & Beyond!
 A corresponding digital version instantly available on today’s popular tablets & mobile devices.
-The Journal is mailed direct to a qualified demographic (national and regional) of businesses & companies with vested operations in the Bakken.
+Mailed to a qualified demographic (national & regional) of businesses & companies with vested interest in Oil & Gas and/or Bakken operations.
 As an added BONUS, the Journal is handed out at top Bakken region Oil and Energy Conferences & Shows.

 Top 5 Oil Producing States